I do the job that most anchormans ought to be doing.

 They're not interested in informing people what they don't know.

-They are only interested in shaping people's opinions about what happens to be in the daily soap opera script.
+They are only interested in shaping people's opinions about what happens to be in the daily soap opera script that particular day.

-Today, what everybody's doubled down on is Obama's tax cuts that are gonna be announced in a State of the Union show and why they're being announced and what their purpose is.
+Today, what everybody's doubled down on is Obama's tax cuts that are going to be announced in the State of the Union show and why they're being announced and what their purpose is.

 There isn't any real information being provided.